DebdipWritesCode/InfraVox-Assignment/README.md

 all specialist reviewers -> merge_findings -> END
 ```

 Each specialist reviewer is an AI agent with a category-specific Groq prompt.
+Inside each
+reviewer node, a deterministic rules layer first produces seed findings for that category.
+Those seed findings are included in the Groq prompt so the LLM can validate them and add
+additional high-confidence findings.
+If Groq is disabled, unavailable, or returns no valid
+structured findings while the rules layer found issues, the deterministic findings are used as
+the fallback output.

+Before sending a prompt to Groq, the prompt builder redacts common secret-like tokens such as
-The deterministic checks provide seed findings and a no-key fallback, but the configured live path sends each specialist dimension through its own LLM call.
-The merge node deduplicates findings, assigns stable IDs, computes severity and verdict, and emits the exact `ReviewReport` contract from the assignment.
+Stripe, Groq, GitHub, and Slack token prefixes.
+The merge node deduplicates findings, assigns
+stable IDs, computes severity and verdict, and emits the exact `ReviewReport` contract from the
+assignment.

 ## Future Diff Support